nic-dgl104-winter-2024/pattern-library/README.md

 **Benefits of Data Binding in MVVM**
 * Reducing boilerplate code by eliminating the need for manual UI updates
-* Helps maintain clean separation between the View and ViewModel
+* Helps maintain a clean separation between the View and ViewModel
 * Simplifies state management and enhances maintanability

 ### Use Cases